Military and Veteran’s Affairs

-I believe health care, inclusive of medical, dental, vision, hearing, and pharmaceuticals, is a RIGHT of every citizen.
+I believe health care, inclusive of medical, mental, dental, vision, hearing, and pharmaceuticals is the RIGHT of every citizen.
 Health care is also inclusive of a woman’s right to make medical decisions as it pertains to her body, as well as infertility covered as a medical condition, not as a choice medical procedure.

-My grandmother is 98, and my parents are in their 70’s.
 I understand the medical and housing needs of our aging population.
 I also understand the crippling financial burden placed on those individuals and families with limited resources to access health care and medication.
+American families can be one illness away from financial ruin.
 It is time for a change; no man, woman, or child should be left behind!